 Arthur Pelberg, MD, MPA

-Classification VII and Classification X - Diverse Arts and Beadwork & Quillwork
+Classification VII - Diverse Arts (Including Beadwork & Quillwork)

-Director & Curator of the J. W. Wiggins Contemporary Native American Art Collection on the campus of the University of Arkansas at Little Rock.
-A collector of Native American Art for over 44 years, he donated about 3,000 pieces to UA Little Rock.
+Dr. Wiggins is Director & Curator of the J. W. Wiggins Contemporary Native American Art Collection on the campus of the University of Arkansas at Little Rock.
+A collector of Native American Art for over 44 years, he donated over 3,000 pieces to UA Little Rock.
 The collection focuses primarily on artists from the central region of America from Northern Mexico to the Arctic Coast.
-A unique aspect of the collection is that he knows most of the artist personally whose works are included, unusual in a collection this size.
+A unique aspect of the collection is that he knows most of the artists personally whose works are included, unusual in a collection this size.

 Classification VIII - Baskets

 Dittemore is Associate Curator, Ethnological Collections, Arizona State Museum (ASM).
 She has published numerous articles on ASM’s collections in scholarly journals and popular Indian art magazines over the years, including the Journal of Arizona History.
 She was the lead curator of the exhibit, “Woven Through Time: American Treasures of Native Basketry and Fiber Art.”